Waveframe-Labs/Neurotransparency-Doctrine/doctrine/Neurotransparency_Doctrine.md

 ### Axiom 2 — Evidence-Linkage

-A claim is admissible only if verifiable pointers exist linking it to the reasoning and evidence that produced it.
+A claim decision influenced by AI-assisted reasoning is admissible only if verifiable pointers exist linking it to the reasoning and evidence that produced it.

 ### Axiom 3 — Integrity